h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ## Task 1: Product Tour

+**Note: Each Test Drive instance will be available to you for two hours, after which it will terminate.
+No work will be saved.
+If you need more time to further explore Driverless AI you can always launch another Test Drive instance.**

 Review and accept the Driverless AI Evaluation Agreement by clicking on **I agree to these terms**.
 Below is a preview of the Evaluation Agreement:

 ![driverless-agreement](assets/driverless-agreement.jpg)

 Welcome to the Driverless AI home page!

 ![driverless-welcome-page](assets/driverless-welcome-page.jpg)